-I am an associate professor of English at Kennesaw State University in the metro Atlanta area, where I teach a variety of rhetoric/composition and professional writing courses, including Writing in Digital Environments, Technical Writing, Advanced Composition, Writing as a Process (Master of Arts in Professional Writing), Teaching Writing in High Schools and Colleges (MAPW), and Digital Technology in the Writing Classroom (MAPW).
+I am a associate professor of English at Kennesaw State University in the metro Atlanta area, where I teach a variety of rhetoric/composition and professional writing courses, including Topics in Digital Rhetoric, Advanced Composition, Writing as a Process (Master of Arts in Professional Writing), and Teaching Writing in High Schools and Colleges (MAPW).

-I have ten years of online teaching experience, and I served for two years as Assistant Director and then as Associate Director of Distance Education for my college.
-I also served on "a panel of OWI experts and stakeholders" that supported the important work of the CCCC Committee on Best Practices for Online Writing Instruction.
+I have fifteen years of online teaching experience, and I served as Assistant Director of Distance Education for my college.
+I am currently a member of a panel of online writing instruction (OWI) experts and stakeholders that supports the important work of the CCCC Committee on Best Practices for Online Writing Instruction.

-My scholarship and service activities focus on digital writing and culture, online learning, and faculty development.
+My scholarship and service activities focus on digital writing, rhetoric, and culture, online learning, and faculty development.
 I have presented and published on these topics in a variety of venues, including my open-access edited collection: Collaborative Approaches to the Digital in English Studies (Computers and Composition Digital Press, 2011).